ga4gh-duri/ga4gh-duri.github.io/researcher_ids/RI_Claims_V1.md

 -   `maxAuthzTTL` represents any additional expiry policy that the Claim Clearinghouse may choose to enforce.
-If this is not needed, it can effectively ignored by using a large number of years or otherwise have "claim.iat"+maxAuthzTTL removed and simplify the right hand side expression accordingly.
+If this is not needed, it can effectively ignored by using a large number of years or otherwise have "token.ga4gh_rio.asserted"+maxAuthzTTL removed and simplify the right hand side expression accordingly.

-**Option B**: if tokens are sufficiently short lived and the authorization system has an advanced revocation scheme that does not need to specify a maxAuthzTTL as per Option A, then the check can be simplified:
+**Option B**: if tokens are sufficiently short lived and/or the authorization system has an advanced revocation scheme that does not need to specify a maxAuthzTTL as per Option A, then the check can be simplified:

 ```
-now()+accessTokenTTL < claim.exp
+now()+accessTokenTTL < token.exp
 ```

 Where: